 Developed With is a year-long relationship with a range of exciting artists or companies.
 Each artist or company is given bespoke mentorship and support in order to develop and present brand new work and take a step forward in their practice.

-- A professional development plan including coaching, mentoring from industry experts and a series of bespoke activities specifically tailored to the needs of the company or artist
+The support package includes financial contributions to both professional development and production costs, practical support for production development, artistic feedback, and a professional development plan including coaching, mentoring from industry experts and a series of bespoke activities specifically tailored to the needs of the company or artist.

 Who is it for?